dialex/start-testing/docs/concepts/tester-responsibilities.md

 >
 > — [Michael Bolton](http://www.developsense.com/blog/2010/05/testers-get-out-of-the-quality-assurance-business/)

+Skilled testers come in all "flavours".
+Some are highly technical and will highlight technical issues you haven't noticed.
+Some are skilled at seeing the app from the users' perspective and highlight problems that will cost you customers.
+Some will let you know if you are breaking any regulation or standard.

 > If you feel that your value is not appreciated or you can be easily replaced, then shame on you.
 Think to yourself: am I doing all I can to help my team succeed?
 Does my team value my contributions?
 >
 > — [John Andrews](https://testingfromthehip.wordpress.com/2016/01/08/am-i-really-a-valuable-member-of-my-team/)